Your local Costa Rica Travel agency, since 1999

 Why Visit the Savegre River?

 The Rio Savegre (Wild River) runs from the Cerro de la Muerte in the Talamanca Mountains down through the western side of the Continental Divide.
 The river goes through rainforests and palm oil plantations into the Pacific Ocean, where it empties into the sea.
+It's possible for nature and wilderness lovers to stay here for a few days.
+Here are some reasons why this part of Costa Rica is worth checking out.

-• The River Itself: The Rio Savegre is considered one of Costa Rica's cleanest rivers, with its natural basin declared a UNESCO Biosphere Reserve.
+The river itself The Rio Savegre is considered one of Costa Rica's cleanest rivers, with its natural basin declared a UNESCO Biosphere Reserve.
 The nature around here is spectacular, and it's one of Costa Rica's most bio-diverse areas.
 Adventure seekers also love the Rio Savegre and its class II and III rapids.

-• Remote Eco-lodges: Travelers wishing to get away from it all and immerse themselves in nature while staying in a convenient location will love this part of Costa Rica.
+Remote eco-lodges Travelers wishing to get away from it all and immerse themselves in nature while staying in a convenient location will love this part of Costa Rica.
 It's easy to reach from the Central Valley and Central Pacific but feels more remote.

 Most people come to this part of Costa Rica, where the Rio Savegre runs through lush rainforests and palm plantations to the Pacific Ocean, as part of a day trip from Manuel Antonio.
 Most of the time, they're here on a whitewater rafting trip or to check out the hanging bridges or waterfall hiking in the area.
 But sometimes, they come here to stay a few days and enjoy a remote but accessible part of Costa Rica that remains easy to reach.
 So the Rio Savegre makes a perfect addition to a stay on the beaches of the Central Pacific while cutting down your travel time in Costa Rica.

-Best Time to Travel to the Savegre Valley
+Best Time To Visit the Savegre Valley

 The best time to come to this part of Costa Rica is during the dry season, which runs here from December to April.
 Unlike many rafting rivers in Costa Rica, the Savegre runs well all year, although the water level is lower during December, January, February, and March.
 So if you're looking for more adventurous waters, come outside of these months.